 The School of Massage Therapy uses a grade point system to evaluate the overall quality of course work.
-Clinical science and professional development courses are graded A, B, C, or F. Basic Sciences courses may be graded A, B, C, D, or F, at the discretion of the faculty member.
-Clinical experiences are graded S or U. The number of grade points earned in a given course is the number of credits for that course multiplied by the grade point corresponding to the grade recorded in that course, as indicated here:
+Courses are graded A, B, C, D, or F. The number of grade points earned in a given course is the number of credits for that course multiplied by the grade point corresponding to the grade recorded in that course, as indicated here:

-Grade Grade Points Suggested Achievement Level Α 4 90 - 100 percent of points; outstanding. В 3 80 - 89 percent of points; superior. С 2 70 - 79 percent of points; satisfactory.
-D 1 60 - 69 percent of points; minimally satisfactory; F 0 this grade may be awarded by Basic Sciences faculty only.
-69 percent of points or fewer; unsatisfactory (may be 59 percent of points or fewer in some Basic S N/A Sciences courses).
-Satisfactory (C or above; competency successfully demonstrated).
-U N/A Unsatisfactory (D / F; competency not successfully demonstrated).
+Grade Grade Points Suggested Achievement Level

+Α 4 90 - 100 percent of points; outstanding.

+В 3 80 - 89 percent of points;

+С 2 superior.
+70 - 79 percent of points;

+D 1 satisfactory.
+60 - 69 percent of points;

+F 0 minimally satisfactory; 59 percent of points or fewer;

+S N/A unsatisfactory; Satisfactory (C or better); competency successfully

+U N/A demonstrated.
+Unsatisfactory (D/F); competency not successfully demonstrated.

 1 N/A Incomplete.

-W N/A Withdrawal. Т N/A Transfer; used to indicate courses for which the learner received advanced standing or transfer credit.
+W N/A Withdrawal.

+Т N/A Transfer; used to indicate courses for which the learner received advanced standing or transfer credit.